Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Appendix

 \section{Appendix}

-\subsection{Girsanov's Theorem in infinite dimensions with respect to a cylindrical Wiener process}
+\subsection{Girsanov's theorem in infinite dimensions with respect to a cylindrical Wiener process}

-In the main body of the paper the Girsanov theorem for SDEs on Hilbert spaces of type \eqref{SPDE} with cylindrical Wiener noise is absolutely crucial.
-Since a complete and reasonably self-contained proof is hard to find in the literature, for the convenience of the reader, we give a detailed proof of this folklore result (see, for instance, \cite{DZ}, \cite{GG} and \cite{Fe}) in our situation, but {\it even for at most linearly growing $B$.} The proof is reduced to the Girsanov theorem of general real valued continuous local martingales (see \cite[(1.7) Theorem, page 329]{RY}).
+In the main body of the paper, the Girsanov theorem for SDEs on Hilbert spaces of type (\ref{SPDE}) with cylindrical Wiener noise is absolutely crucial.
+Since a complete and reasonably self-contained proof is hard to find in the literature, for the convenience of the reader, we give a detailed proof of this folklore result (see, e.g.,~\cite{DZ,Ferr10,GG} and~\cite{Fe}) in our situation, but \textit{even for at most linearly growing $B$.} The proof is reduced to the Girsanov theorem of general real valued continuous local martingales; see~\cite{RY}, (1.7) Theorem, page 329.